Yarra Valley Water

 Checking for existing services

-We’ll be using specialist scanning equipment and radars to detect water, sewer, gas, telecommunications and electrical underground services.
-This work is expected to take less than a day at each site.
+We used specialist scanning equipment and radars to detect water, sewer, gas, telecommunications and electrical underground services.
+Generally, this work took less than a day at each site.

 Non-Destructive Digging

-When existing underground services are identified close to our borehole investigation sites, we use a vacuum truck with a high-pressure water hose to expose them.
-These locations are recorded.
-This minimises the risk of damage to the buried infrastructure.
-This work usually takes a day to complete.
+When existing underground services were identified close to our borehole investigation sites, we used a vacuum truck with a high-pressure water jet to expose them and record the location details.
+This work usually took less than a day to complete.

 Geotechnical investigations - boreholes

-At some sites we’ll install a groundwater monitoring bore that will remain in place so we can check groundwater levels over time
+At some sites we installled a groundwater monitoring bore that will remain in place so we can check groundwater levels over time.

 Map of the investigation sites